-Silver leaf chimes At Wat Rong Khun white temple
+Silver leaf chimes at Wat Rong Khun white temple in Chiang Rai

 The artist created a meaningful way for visitors to be part of Wat Rong Khun, by way of leaf chimes.
 There are thousands of metal chimes, where guests can write a prayer or message.
 These chimes are then stacked to create beautiful prayer trees and covered walkways.

 The artist refuses to accept donations, as a way to have complete control over his vision.
-The limit of a single donation cannot be more than 10,000 Baht (under $400 CAD).
+The limit of a single contribution cannot be more than 10,000 Baht (under $305 USD).